skannea/ha2web/README.md

 - The event is handled by `userInput()` that will send a message.
 - When received by HA, the message will be carried out as a HA service call.

+      function userInput(e) {
+          let id = e.target.id; // id of element that caused the event let command = false;  // will be updated to send a message switch( id ) {
+            case 'bedlamp':
+            command = { "domain":"light", "service":"toggle",
+                        "input":{'entity_id':'light.bedlamp'} } ;
+            break;
+          }
+          if (command) mqttclient.send(  fromClientTopic, JSON.stringify( command ) );
+     }

+## Let state update the page
-The event should normally not update the page.
+Some input HTML elements, such as buttons, will normally not update the page when clicked.
+Others, such as sliders, do change the page.

-Instead, the HA state change message will do that.
+In both cases, the HA state change caused by the input should update the page.
 This is important especially when there are more than one client handling the same entity.

+See example under Attributes.

-# Attributes
+## Attributes
 A HA service call may affect also entity attributes.
 For example, it is possible to change the brightness of a light.
 However, no messages are sent to the client about attribute changes.
 When the current attribute value is important you may create a template sensor reflecting the attribute and add that sensor to the list of entities.

 Example:
 A template sensor with entity_id *sensor.garden_brightness*.
-The sensor uses the *brightness* attribute of *light.garden* to give a value 0 - 100 %.
+The sensor uses the *brightness* attribute of *light.garden* to give a value 0 - 255.

 Create it: